ddesmond/ddesmond.github.io/_notes/Public/Delete a Package.md

 date : 22-02-2022
 ---
 ### Delete a Package

 Package can be deleted by firstly selecting a package or multiple ones, and pressing Delete package on the Toolbar or mouse right-click > Delete assets.

+This operation will delete data on your hard disk.

 ![image]({{site.baseurl | prepend: site.url}}assets/media/gifs/clayman_howto_delete_assets.gif)